cheddar12010/demo-project-1/README.md

-# Demo Project #1
+# My Website

 ## Overview
-This is a demo project to showcase my web development skills.
-It features a faux website with interactive elements and responsive design.
+This is a website to showcase my web development skills.
 The website uses HTML, CSS, and JavaScript to demonstrate various web development techniques.

 ## Features
 - **Responsive Design**: Works on all devices (mobile, tablet, desktop).